What if my leg swells after surgery?

 When can I shower or bathe?

 You can shower the day after surgery.
-To ensure that your incision heals properly, we do not want you to bathe or get into a swimming pool for 10 days.
+To ensure that your incision heals properly, we do not want you to bathe or get into a swimming pool for at least 10 days.
 If you have scabs on your incision after that time, you may not get into a pool until it is healed.
+If you have questions about swimming or bathing, please call one of the nurses.

 What about using a hot tub or whirlpool?